ankitgyawali/benchmark-db/Readme.md

     - Catalog Search Query - 015*.sh & 025*.sh
     - Complete catalog teardown - 016*.sh & 026*.sh

+## Results

+Graphs will be available [here](https://github.com/ankitgyawali/benchmark-db/blob/master/Graph.md).

+Reports if committed will be placed on `/docs` folder as pdf format.

 ### 0000-RUN-ALL.sh

 Run all performs a complete test between mysql & mongodb by utilizing 0001-BENCHMARK.sh across configured iterations of setting up & tearing down databases with use cases benchmarked in between